Young artist’s harp competition

 Can you send me information about the Young Artist’s Harp Competition?

 No. All the information we have is on this website.
 We encourage you to print this page to share with your teacher.

 Is lodging provided for competitors?

-No, competitors are responsible for their own lodging and transportation to Kenyon College, in Gambier, Ohio.
+No, competitors are responsible for their own lodging and transportation to Washington College, in Chestertown, Maryland.
 Early dormitory access for an additional fee may available for competitors traveling alone who are also attending the Young Artist’s Harp Seminar.

 May I choose a piece from the A or B category list for my free choice?